arcrozier/xk-public/lab/lab3.md

 variables), we grow the stack as needed.

 When the user process starts, you should set up the user stack with an initial page to store application arguments.
+Currently, the stack is allocated 3 pages.
+You should change it so that initially, only 1 page is allocated.

+### Exercise
+> Modify `vspaceinitcode` and `vspaceinitstack` so they
+> only allocate a single stack page when a process is created.

 To implement on-demand stack growth, you will need to understand how to handle page faults.